 When choosing food for your dog, always select high-quality options from trusted manufacturers.
 Since Great Pyrenees are susceptible to bloat, you will want to avoid feeding them a large meal and then having them exercise a lot.
 Rather, choose to feed your dog multiple smaller meals each day and give your dog some time to digest before giving them exercise.
 This will help reduce the chance of them suffering from bloat.

-Compared to other large breeds of dogs, this breed typically eats less food.
+Compared to other large breeds of dogs, the Great Pyrenees typically eats less food due to its slower metabolism.
 However, they need to get enough omega-3 and omega-6, so be sure to look for foods that are high in these healthy fats.

 Puppies have smaller stomachs than their adult counterparts.
 It will be important to feed them even more frequently throughout the day.
 Each meal should be relatively small.
 As the puppies get older, you can slowly reduce the number of times you feed them and increase the amount of food they receive with each meal.